rust-lang/reference/src/items/static-items.md

 ```

 r[items.static.mut.sync]
-Mutable statics have the same restrictions as normal statics, except that the type does not have to implement the `Sync` trait.
+Mutable statics have the same restrictions as normal statics, except that there are no no restrictions on the type (for example, the type does not have to implement the `Sync` trait).

 r[items.static.alternate]
 ## Using statics or consts